chameleon-lizard/Connect-to-phone/README.md

 # Connect-to-phone

-MacOS's Switch Control for linux.
+MacOS's Switch Control for Android devices.
+Tested on Linux, but probably works on MacOS and Windows too!

 # Requirements